top of page

 What paints and supplies do you use?

 I only use professional face paints which are technically called makeup.
-I mostly use Global from Australia for my rainbow cakes because I like their color combinations and bright vibrant look and their non-staining qualties.
+I mostly use Global from Australia for my rainbow cakes because I like their color combinations and bright vibrant look and their non-staining qualities.
 I also use Mehron, Wolfe FX white and black and FAB & TAG shimmers.

 I’ve noticed that many so-called “face painters” are using acrylic craft paints.
 This is a really bad practice but it happens a lot at free or donation type booths.
 Acrylics are basically house paint.
 They are non-toxic (won’t kill you if swallowed) but that doesn’t mean they are safe on your child’s face and are known to actually cause allergic reactions.
 Sometimes they'll claim “I’ve never had one complaint!” but that doesn’t mean it’s right to do (or even truthful…how do they know what happened when the children got home?)
 They are simply using them to save money and gambling that your child won’t have an allergic reaction.
 If you do see someone doing this…tell them you expect safe paints for children and hopefully we’ll put a stop to it.